updated on 09 May 2023

 On top of this, your confidence will grow the more you put yourself out there.
 Try not to compare yourself to your uber-confident peer who seems able to hold a conversation with absolutely anyone.
 If networking doesn’t come naturally to you, use the above advice to find common ground, research the employers attending the event and identify conversation starters to help put your nerves at ease.

-Olivia Partridge is the content producer at LawCareers.Net
+Olivia Partridge is the content manager at LawCareers.Net